lewishopkins/Alarm-O-Bot/README.md

 !RBG - RBG Arena Stats

 !PVP - Displays various PVP Statistics, including Duels, Battlegrounds and Honorable Kill stats.
-!catcheck - Displays how many cats the player has
+!pets - Stats on the player's pets and pet battles !catcheck - Displays how many cats the player has

 !admin validate - Assigns an access token which lasts 30 days, allowing access to commands such as !token